claramoreirag/FEUP-ESOF/Development-Report.md

 		Given I am logged in as an admin
 		And I am on the add_talk page
 		When I add a talk
-		Then the talk is registered in the database
+		Then the talk is registered in the database [TO DO: REVIEW]
 ```

 **Value:** Must have